-Kosheri is a traditional Middle Eastern dish made of rice, lentils, and tomato sauce, seasoned with garlic and onion.
-Originally from Egypt, it has become very popular throughout the Middle East.
+Kosheri is a traditional Middle Eastern dish made of rice, lentils and tomato sauce, seasoned with garlic and onion.
+Originating from Egypt, it has become very popular throughout the Middle East.
 It is a very nutritious and flavorful dish, perfect for a complete meal.

 Soak the lentils in lukewarm water and place them in a pot with plenty of water